--------

 • Health: General health problems to watch out for include food poisoning, severe hangovers and catching a cold.

-• Guide book: Lonely Planet have a reasonable guide book.
-Guide book not an absolute necessity since there is not a huge range or choice of towns to visit.
+• Guide book: Lonely Planet has a reasonable guide book.
+Guide book is not an absolute necessity since there is not a huge range or choice of towns to visit.
 You can learn most by talking to other backpackers in Ulan Bator.

 Billy Hanley for supplying this summary and sharing his knowledge.